Alice Adams (artist): Career

+Except for two years spent in France, Adams has lived in New York City, traveling for collaboration and consultation on public art projects in the United States and abroad.
+There have been several stages in her eclectic career.

+In 2002 Adams was awarded a Rockefeller Foundation Residency at Bellagio Study & Conference Center, in Italy.
+She a is also a member of American Abstract Artists.

 Tapestries and woven forms

 After completing her studies in Aubusson, Adams returned to New York in 1956.
 She brought a tapestry loom from Aubusson to weave her own designs, but her practice began to depart from traditional tapestry technique.
 Working on what conventionally had been the back of the tapestry, she developed surface articulation and added materials like rope, sisal twine, and found objects to the traditional wool and cotton surface.
 She and other innovators, like Lenore Tawney, Claire Zeisler and Sheila Hicks, moved weaving off the loom and into the realm of three-dimensional form.
 Her work was part of the influential "Woven Forms" exhibition at the Museum of Contemporary Crafts in 1963.